-Life cycle assessments (LCA) of large-scale implementation of low-carbon technologies such as renewable sources of electricity can reduce pollutions from GHG emissions of fossil fuel sources, thus providing environmental benefits and mitigate climate change.
+Life cycle assessments (LCA) of large-scale implementation of low-carbon technologies such as renewable sources of electricity can reduce pollution from GHG emissions of fossil fuel sources, thus providing environmental benefits and mitigating climate change.

-Emissions from fossil-fuel energy sources can cause particulate matter exposure, freshwater eco-toxicity, freshwater eutrophication, and climate change.
+Emissions from fossil-fuel energy sources can cause exposure to particulate matter, freshwater eco-toxicity, eutrophication, and climate change.

 Generally, setting up the infrastructure of renewable technology costs much higher than fossil-based power systems.
-Renewable technology has higher material requirements.
-For example, 11-40 times more copper is need for photovoltaic systems and 6-14 times more iron for wind power plants is needed.
+Renewable technology also has higher material requirements.
+For example, 11-40 times more copper is needed for photovoltaic systems, and 6-14 times more iron is needed for wind power plants.

-They assessed the trade-offs between increased up-front emissions due to the higher material requirements of low-carbon technologies and the reduced operational emissions from long-term use.
-The study presents the first of its kind, global and integrated life-cycle assessment (LCA) of long-term, wide-scale implementation of electricity generation from renewable sources.
+They assessed the trade-offs between increased up-front emissions due to the higher material requirements of low-carbon technologies and reduced operational emissions from long-term use.
+The study presents the first global and integrated life-cycle assessment (LCA) of long-term, wide-scale implementation of electricity generation from renewable sources.

-Some life-cycle assessments of a single technology show that low-carbon power plants require more materials than fossil-fuel plants in generating per unit of power, which can lead to higher environmental impacts.
+Some life-cycle assessments of a single technology show that low-carbon power plants require more materials to generate per unit of power than fossil-fuel plants, which can lead to higher environmental impacts.

 But what about if there is a widespread shift in low-carbon technology on a global scale?
 Little is known about the environmental impacts when this is the case.

 Would materials and construction requirements for the infrastructure of low-carbon technology be large relative to current production capacities?
-Would a shift to renewable energy source increase or decrease other types of pollution?
+Would a shift to renewable energy sources increase or decrease other types of pollution?

-The study analysed the environmental impacts and resource requirement of the wide-scale global deployment of different low-carbon electricity generation technologies based on a prominent climate-change mitigation scenario, and comparing with the baseline scenario.
+The study analysed the environmental impacts and resource requirements of the wide-scale global deployment of different low-carbon electricity generation technologies based on a prominent climate-change mitigation scenario and compared them with the baseline scenario.

 To do this, the researchers have developed an integrated hybrid LCA model that considers the use of energy technologies in a global production system.

-The study’s analysis shows that large-scale implementation of renewable energy sources has the potential to reduce pollution and environmental impacts of electricity production.
-Pollution coming from the high-material requirements of low-carbon technologies is small compared with the direct emissions of fuel-fired powered plants.
+The study’s analysis shows that the large-scale implementation of renewable energy sources has the potential to reduce pollution and environmental impacts of electricity production.
+Pollution from the high material requirements of low-carbon technologies is small compared with the direct emissions of fuel-fired power plants.

 To read the entire study, CLICK on the link below: